gracelang/language/spec.md

 The core Grace specification does not describe a concurrent language.
 Various concurrency models may be provided as dialects.
-The details remain to be sepcified.
+The details remain to be sepecified.

 # Acknowledgements

-We thank Michael Homer and Tim Jones for working on early implementations of Grace, and Josh Bloch, Cay Horstmann, Michael Kölling, Doug Lea, Ewan Tempero, and the participants at the Grace Design Workshops and the IFIP WG2.16 on Programming Language Design meetings for discussions about the language design.
+We thank Michael Homer and Tim Jones for working on early implementations of Grace, and Josh Bloch, Cay Horstmann, Michael Kölling, Doug Lea, Ewan Tempero, Laurence Tratt, and the participants at the Grace Design Workshops and IFIP WG2.16 on Programming Language Design meetings for discussions about the design of Grace.

 # Grammar